telstra/open-kilda/docs/design/connected-devices-arp/README.md

 ```

-Rule for one switch flows in Post Ingress table:
+A rule for one switch flows in the Post Ingress table:

 ![One Switch Flow](one_switch_flow.png "One Switch Flow")